Maudie Prickett: Career

 Born in Portland, Oregon, Prickett often portrayed maids, aunts, secretaries, spinsters, busybodies, and nosy neighbors.
 She made 36 appearances on the television sitcom Hazel starring Shirley Booth as the title character's friend; Hazel and Rosie were maids in neighboring homes.

 Prickett played a cook named Elvira in Harvey (1950) and a maid named Elsie in Alfred Hitchcock's North by Northwest (1959).

-Prickett was also in the 1950s Western series The Adventures of Kit Carson and 26 Men.
+She also appeared in the 1950s Western series The Adventures of Kit Carson and 26 Men.
 She played "Miss Tazey", Lois Lane's old nurse, in a 1952 episode of the Adventures of Superman.

 She made nine appearances as Ms. Gordon on CBS's The Jack Benny Program.
 She played Miss Sanders, a secretary to Howard McNear's character Wilbur Wilgus, on a 1959 episode of the ABC sitcom The Donna Reed Show.
 She portrayed Alice MacAvity in a 1954 installment of the NBC sitcom It's a Great Life.
-She guest-starred in the 1957-1958 NBC sitcom Sally, and on CBS's Dennis the Menace.
+She guest-starred in the 1957-1958 NBC sitcom Sally, in a 1958 episode of the NBC anthology series Colgate Theatre, and on CBS's Dennis the Menace.
 She appeared as a dentist's secretary in the episode "The Dentist" on another CBS sitcom, Angel.
-She played Mrs. Bennett in the 1958 episode "Beaver and Poncho", Leave it to Beaver.
+She played Mrs. Bennett in the 1958 episode "Beaver and Poncho" of Leave it to Beaver.
 Prickett was in the 1962 short-lived ABC/Warner Bros. sitcom Room for One More and played a regular character on another short-lived series of the 1960s, The Tammy Grimes Show.

 Prickett also appeared in several episodes of The Andy Griffith Show as, variously, Mrs. Edna Larch and Aunt Nora, as well as in the role of Myrtle on Mayberry R.F.D.
 She appeared twice on Get Smart; once playing Maxwell Smart's Aunt Bertha (in the 1965 episode, "My Nephew the Spy").
 She played a DMV clerk on a 1969 episode of The Mod Squad.
 She played a landlady on a 1970 episode of the police drama Dragnet, and various characters in five episodes of the sitcom Bewitched.
 Her final television performances were 1974 roles as Mabel on the CBS series Dirty Sally and as Mrs. Chandler on McMillan & Wife.